zarpafantasma/corpus_rythmos/README.md

 # corpus_rythmos
-A transdisciplinary framework proposing that time is an emergent property of structure (L ∝ T^α), validated across physics, biology, and consciousness.
+A transdisciplinary framework proposing that time is an emergent property of structure (T ∝ L^α), validated across physics, biology, and consciousness.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="banner-dark.png">